 Your matter must also be a personal matter (i.e. not a business, corporate or investment matter).

 The legal clinic is held every Friday evening (except for the months of April and November).
 Accordingly, the SMU Pro Bono Centre legal clinic is also an option for people who require urgent, last-minute legal advice before attending court hearings the following Monday.

 Visit the SMU Pro Bono Centre website for more information on its legal clinic.

 3. For litigants-in-person: On-Site Legal Advice Scheme, by the Community Justice Centre

-Clinic sessions take place at the State Courts and are available from Mondays to Fridays (except for public holidays), 10am to 12.30pm and 2.30pm to 5.00pm.
-The sessions are conducted by volunteer lawyers and last for up to 20 minutes.
-Litigants-in-person may only make use of this service once.
+Clinic sessions take place at the State Courts Towers and are available from Mondays to Fridays (except for public holidays), 10am to 12.30pm and 1.30pm to 4pm.

 Visit the Community Justice Centre website for more information on the On-Site Legal Advice Scheme.